Nakshatra05/Grovers-Algorithm/README.md

 ## File Descriptions

-Grovers_Factorization.ipynb: Jupyter Notebook containing the implementation of Grover's algorithm for factorization. grover.py: Python script defining functions to construct and run Grover's algorithm. oracle.py: Python script defining the multiplication oracle used in Grover's algorithm. qft.py: Python script defining Quantum Fourier Transform (QFT) functions. utils.py: Python script containing utility functions. requirements.txt: List of dependencies for easy installation.
+- **Grovers_Factorization.ipynb**: This Jupyter Notebook contains the implementation of Grover's algorithm specifically tailored for factorizing bi-prime numbers into their prime components using quantum computing principles with Qiskit.

+- **qft.py**: This Python script defines functions related to the Quantum Fourier Transform (QFT), which is a crucial component in Grover's algorithm.
+It includes functions for both the QFT and its inverse (QFT†), implemented using Qiskit for quantum circuit simulations.

+- **oracle.py**: This Python script defines the multiplication oracle used within Grover's algorithm.
+The oracle is constructed using controlled operations and Quantum Fourier Transform (QFT) techniques to verify whether the product of two numbers equals a given bi-prime number \( N \).

+- **grover.py**: This Python script defines functions that are essential for constructing and executing Grover's algorithm.
+It includes functions for initializing quantum registers, applying the multiplication oracle, implementing Grover's diffusion operator, and running the algorithm on Qiskit's quantum simulators.

+- **utils.py**: This Python script contains utility functions that support various tasks within the project.
+Utility functions include checking for prime numbers, finding factors of numbers, and verifying factorization results, aiding in the validation and verification steps of the algorithm's output.

+- **requirements.txt**: This file lists the Python dependencies required to run the project, ensuring compatibility with the specified versions of Qiskit, numpy, and matplotlib.
+It simplifies the installation process by allowing users to install all necessary packages using `pip install -r requirements.txt`.

 ## Approach